customd/Laravel-Helpers/README.md

 * `usersEndOfYear(): Static`
 * `parseWithTz(string $time): Static` - parses the time passed using the users timezone unless the timezone is in the timestamp

+You can also use the CDCarbonDate to create a few differnt date objects.

 ## Credits

 - [](https://github.com/custom-d/laravel-helpers)